aws-samples/aws-cdk-examples/typescript/ec2-neptune-graphnotebook/README.md

     - COGUSERPOOLARN // This is your Cognito User Pool ARN
     - COGUSERPOOLID // This is the Id of the App Client configured in Cognito
     - COGDOMAIN // This is the domain of the App Client configured in Cognito
+    - NEPTUNETAGKEY // This tag key will be used for ABAC for Neptune access
+    - NEPTUNETAGVALUE // This value will hold the value for ABAC for Neptune access
 3) Configure the user-data.sh script.
 There are three variables that need values.
 4) Assume a session for your AWS account
 5) Run `cdk deploy`